 - encourage pupils to take responsibility for their own learning.

 Times tables form the basis of all of our work in mathematics.
 Therefore it is vital that children have RAPID recall of ALL times tables facts and the corresponding division facts for their relevant year group.
+At Ropery Walk Primary School in KS1 children play Numbots and in KS2 children play TTRS.

 Children make progress best as mathematicians when they regularly repeat skills and practise them until they become embedded.
 This can be quite a long process sometimes, and so the use of the context of an exciting game or interesting activity can be highly motivating.
 In our experience, our children learn best when they are having fun and that’s what games are for!